gramaziokohler/clamp_electronics/README.md

 ## Controller Design

-This repository hold Eagle schematics and board designs.
+This repository hold Eagle schematics and board designs for different controller design.
+Not all designs implemented the full list of design goals.

 ### [01_SerialController]()